Carnoustie Golf Links: Home to the 2018 Open Championship

 Before arriving in Scotland, Carnoustie was one of those courses I’d heard extremely mixed reactions about.

-On the one hand, it’s held the British Open multiple times (and will hold it again in 2018), and John who has played all of the Top 100 Courses in the World ranked it was one of his very favorite courses – noting that it has one of the best finishing stretches in golf, as well as the best greens (alongside Augusta National).
+On the one hand, it’s held the Open Championship multiple times and is the host of it again in 2018.
+John who has played all of the Top 100 Courses in the World ranked it was one of his very favorite courses – noting that it has one of the best finishing stretches in golf, as well as the best greens (alongside Augusta National).

 That’s saying something.